-- 1. Holidays will be compensated at the actual number of hours regularly scheduled. - 2.
-HOLIDAY SCHEDULES - Legal holidays shall be as follows: January 1st, known as "New Year's Day" Third Monday in January, known as "Martin Luther King Day" Third Monday in February, known as "Presidents' Day" Last Monday in May, known as "Memorial Day" July 4th, known as "Independence Day" First Monday in September, known as "Labor Day" November 11th, known as "Veterans Day" Fourth Thursday in November, known as "Thanksgiving Day" Friday following the fourth Thursday in November, known as "Day after Thanksgiving" December 25th, known as "Christmas Day" Four hours on the afternoon of December 24th (known as
+2. HOLIDAY SCHEDULES

-Christmas Eve) or four hours on the afternoon of December 31st (known as New Year's Eve).
+- A. Legal holidays shall be as follows: - □ January 1st, known as "New Year's Day" - ⇔Third Monday in January, known as "Martin Luther King Day" - Third Monday in February, known as "Presidents' Day" - ☼ March 31st, known as "Dolores Huerta Day" - Last Monday in May, known as "Memorial Day" - □ June 19th, known as "Juneteenth National Independence Day" - □ July 4th, known as "Independence Day" - ☼First Monday in September, known as "Labor Day" - ♦ November 11th, known as "Veterans Day" - Fourth Thursday in November, known as "Thanksgiving Day" - ☼Friday following the fourth Thursday in November, known as " Day after Thanksgiving" - ☼December 25th, known as "Christmas Day" - ○Four hours on the afternoon of December 24th (known as Christmas Eve) or four hours on the afternoon of December 31st (known as New Year's Eve).